Bounds on Codes Correcting Adjacent Transpositions: Conclusion and further work

 \section{Conclusion and further work}

-We have analyzed the problem of correcting transpositions of consecutive symbols in $ q $-ary strings---types of errors that may occur in various contexts, e.g., as spelling errors, timing errors, inter-symbol interference errors (such as bit-shifts in magnetic storage devices), etc. As one of the main questions left open in this line of work we mention a construction of codes correcting $ t > 1 $ transpositions that are asymptotically optimal in the sense that their cardinality scales as $ \Theta(\frac{q^n}{n^t}) $ when $ n \to \infty $ (see \eqref{eq:conj}).
-In the linear regime $ t = \tau n $, we have presented a lower bound on the achievable asymptotic code rates.
-Since the code space is nonuniform, obtaining good upper bounds is a nontrivial problem that is also left for future work, as are explicit constructions of asymptotically good (i.e., having positive rate) codes correcting a fraction of $ \tau $ transpositions.
-For codes of infinite minimum distance, the problem of deriving the exact value of the maximum achievable rate (i.e., the zero-error capacity) is very interesting, and is still open for all alphabet sizes.
+We have analyzed the problem of correcting transpositions of consecutive symbols in $ q $-ary strings---types of errors that may occur in various contexts, e.g., as synchronization and timing errors, spelling errors, inter-symbol interference errors, genome rearrangement errors, etc.

+In the linear regime $ t = \tau n $, we have presented a Gilbert--Varshamov-like lower bound on the achievable code rates.
+Since the code space is nonuniform, obtaining good upper bounds is a nontrivial problem that is left for future work, as are explicit constructions of asymptotically good (i.e., having positive rate) codes correcting a fraction of $ \tau $ transpositions.
+For codes of infinite minimum distance, the problem of deriving the exact value of the maximum achievable rate, i.e., the zero-error capacity, is very interesting and is still open for all alphabet sizes.
+In the $ t = \textnormal{const} $ regime, as one of the main open questions in this line of work we mention a construction of nonbinary codes correcting $ t > 1 $ transpositions whose cardinality scales as $ \Theta(\frac{q^n}{n^t}) $ when $ n \to \infty $ (see \eqref{eq:conj}).

-Finally, as mentioned in Section \ref{sec:prior}, there are several related models describing communication in the presence of synchronization and reordering errors that are potentially relevant for modern information transmission and storage systems and that are not yet fully understood, e.g., timing channels, non-binary channels with successive transpositions, permutation channels with bounded displacements, channels with a combination of transpositions and other types of errors, etc.
+Finally, there are several related models describing communication in the presence of synchronization and reordering errors that are potentially relevant for modern information transmission and storage systems and that are not yet fully understood, e.g., timing channels, permutation channels with bounded displacements, channels with a combination of transpositions and other types of errors, etc.

 {